uk-gov-mirror/osgeouk.website/foss4guk2025/registration/index.md

 ---
 layout: page
-title: Register for FOSS4G:UK 2025 Leeds
+title: Register for FOSS4G:UK 2025 Leeds - sales end 21st September!
 ---
 <img src="../assets/images/foss4g_uk_owl_green.svg" style="max-height:200px; margin: auto; display: block;">

-[Registration for FOSS4G:UK 2025 on 1st and 2nd October is open!](https://www.eventbrite.co.uk/e/1335076522819?aff=oddtdtcreator) Full price tickets are <b>£110</b>, to cover a full programme of over 50 talks and workshops over the two days.
+[Registration for FOSS4G:UK 2025 on 1st and 2nd October is open!](https://www.eventbrite.co.uk/e/1335076522819?aff=oddtdtcreator) Full price tickets are <b>£110</b> - but <b>sales end 21st September</b> - to cover a full programme of over 50 talks and workshops over the two days.
 We've also added day tickets at £60 each, so if you can't make the full conference, this is for you.

 <img src="../assets/images/Think@-carousel-2.jpg" style="max-height:300px; margin: auto; display: block;">